SSD2015/219244/Schedule.md

 #### Week 5 Assignment
 * Meet with team to choose goals, tasks, and milestones for this iteration.
 * Create Iteration Plan for EL1 using template.
 Put it on your Wiki and link to your project README file.
-    * **Due:** Friday (20th) 12:00.
+    * **Due:** Friday (20th) 21:00.
 You may revise it later.
 * Record backlog and tasks in Github as **Issues**.
 Record Milestones as Github Milestones (in issue tracker).
-* Work on your tasks!
+* Work on your tasks.
+The person doing task should "assign" it to himself (on Github), and change status as work proceeds.
+    * This is easy to do on waffle.io and it updates the issues on Github.
 * Iteration EL1 ends in 2 weeks (3 March).
 You must have/do:
     * deployable web application
     * demo the application
     * Use Cases for EL1 written in "fully dressed" form.
-    * Updated domain model, including class and sequence diagrams, _accurate_ glossary, some software design notes in SAD
+    * Updated domain model, including class and sequence diagrams, _accurate_ glossary, some software design notes in SAD.

 ---